coerce to a list of characters

 Parent topic: PROGRAMMING Home

-the negation of anything else is nil
+the negation of anything else is nil.

-is a Common Lisp function.
+Not is a Common Lisp function.
 See any Common Lisp documentation

 for more information.